nspcc-dev/neofs-s3-gw/docs/authmate.md

 ## Issuance of a secret

-To issue a secret means to create a Bearer and  (optionally) Session tokens and put them as an object into container on the NeoFS network.
+To issue a secret means to create a Bearer and  (optionally) Session tokens and put them as an object into a container on the NeoFS network.

+By default, the tool creates the container with a name `auth-container` and ACL 0x3c8c8cce (all operations are forbidden for `OTHERS` and `BEARER` user groups, except for `GET`).

+Also, you can put the tokens into existing container via `--container-id` parameter, but this way is **not recommended**.

 The tokens are encrypted by a set of gateway keys, so you need to pass them as well.

-If a parameter `container-id`  is not set, a new container will be created.

 Creation of the bearer token is mandatory, and creation of the session token is optional.
 If you want to add the session token you need to add a parameter